 In my current job I don’t travel often, but when I do it can be lengthier stays in more distant places.
 My recent trip was to Malta and London.
 After less than 2 days at home, which included the Columbia Triathlon (race report coming at some point), I’ve now just landed in Hong Kong.

-Eventually I find myself going down a staircase carved into stone and ended up on a path running along the base of the seawall of an old fort (original construction 16th century if I remember correctly).
-As I go down I can’t help but think that if I were in the US there would be signs everywhere telling me I wasn’t allowed there.
+Eventually I found myself going down a staircase carved into stone and ended up on a path running along the base of the seawall of an old fort (original construction 16th century if I remember correctly).
+As I went down I can’t help but think that if I were in the US there would be signs everywhere telling me I wasn’t allowed there.
 Or I would be getting mugged.